spring-anth/transform_pixtral/README.md

 # transform_pixtral
-A script for transforming pixtral von HF transformers version to mistral/vLLM version
+A script for transforming pixtral from HF transformers format to mistral/vLLM format